 Back Arrow

-Who's going where, and when, why and how: The Department for Mobility of the Canton of Zürich knows all about it.
-We were asked to visualize the treasure trove of data and bring it into the digital age in the form of an interactive website.
-Incidentally, we also designed the bold marketing campaign.
-And what we are particularly proud of: Switzerland's newspaper of record, the venerable Neue Zürcher Zeitung, wrote a favorable article about it.
+Who’s going where, and when, why and how: the Department for Mobility of the Canton of Zürich has all the answers.
+We were asked to visualise this treasure trove of data and bring it into the digital age with an interactive website.
+The bold marketing campaign behind it was ours to design, too.
+And what we are especially proud of: Switzerland’s newspaper of record, the venerable Neue Zürcher Zeitung, ran a quite favourable piece on it.

 Statistik.Mobilität running in a browser on a Macbook A Statistik.Mobilität billboard at Walchetor in Zürich An article about Statistik.Mobilität in the Neue Zürcher Zeitung

-One app for seven different newspapers: That is what CH Media, one of Switzerland's largest publishers, wanted us to create.
-Our reply: We'd be happy to, of course.
-For Android and iPhone, with in-app purchases, support for reader-reporters and a lot of attention to skeuomorphic details – a product of its time.
-The customers greatly appreciated our effort and the jury of Best of Swiss Apps thought our debut in app development was worth a silver medal.
+One app for seven different newspapers: that’s what CH Media, one of Switzerland’s largest publishers, asked us to build.
+Our reply: We’d be happy to, of course.
+For Android and iPhone, with in-app purchases, support for reader-reporters, and meticulous attention to skeuomorphic detail – a product of its time.
+Their customers loved it, and the Best of Swiss Apps jury awarded our app-development debut a silver medal.

 The AZ Aargauer Zeitung news app running on an iPhone

-The FIFA World Football Museum™ called, so we made an app with a kicker.
-We (invisibly) attached tiny Bluetooth transmitters to various exhibits in the museum and asked visitors to look for and collect them in an app.
-Collecting all of them would activate a voucher for the Fifa Store.
-An amazing app with gamification, and one of our favorite projects.
+The Fifa World Football Museum™ called, so we laced up our boots and built a fun app.
+We invisibly attached tiny Bluetooth transmitters to various exhibits throughout the museum and asked visitors to track them down.
+Collecting all of them in the app would unlock a voucher for the Fifa Store.
+Clever and charming, with a dash of gamification – and one of our favourite projects to date.

 The official FIFA World Cup™ Match Balls Collector app running on an iPhone

-The brief was short and to the point: The FIFA Forward football development program was going to be announced in the lobby of Fifa headquarters.
-In our app, we digitally reproduced the giant world map installed on a wall there and combined it with geolocalized articles from FIFA Forward – and thus FIFA Planet was born.
-A simple idea that playfully conveyed information and astonished the public.
+The brief was short and to the point: the Fifa Forward football development programme was to be announced in the lobby of Fifa headquarters.
+In our app, we digitally reproduced the giant world map mounted on one of its walls and combined it with geolocated articles from Fifa Forward – and thus Fifa Planet was born.
+A simple idea that playfully conveyed information and wowed the public.

 The FIFA Planet app running on an iPhone

-Digital storytelling at the highest level, including its commercial exploitation, from apps to TV and the web: FIFA Stories was big.
-Together with our client, Ellektra conceptualized and designed the project and developed functional prototypes, but for political reasons, it never came to fruition.
-It's unfortunate, but who knows what the future will bring.
+Digital storytelling at the highest level, including its commercial rollout – Fifa Stories was big.
+From apps to TV and the web, Ellektra developed the concept, design and functional prototypes in close collaboration with the client.
+For political reasons, though, the project never got off the ground.
+It’s unfortunate, but who knows what the future will bring.
 We have the concept ready to go at any time.

 FIFA Stories running in a browser on a Macbook The FIFA Stories app running on an iPhone

-Implementing Fifa's official weekly magazine in digital form was an especially important assignment for us – not many organizations have a global reach, let alone a global fanbase.
-The project was a huge success in every respect, and even Apple and Google took notice: We were featured in Best New Apps and received marketing support.
-A project that we're particularly proud of and that has had a lasting impact on Ellektra: This is where our team came together.
+Bringing Fifa’s official weekly magazine into digital form was an especially important assignment for us – not many organisations have a global reach, let alone a global fanbase.
+The project was rather successful and struck a chord: even Apple and Google took notice, featuring us as Best New Apps and offering marketing support.
+A project that has had a lasting impact on Ellektra.

 The FIFA Weekly app running on an iPhone A FIFA Weekly billboard in New York City